LennartFr/customer-loyalty-program/README.md

 `git clone https://github.com/LennartFr/customer-loyalty-program`

-## Step 4. <a href="https://github.com/LennartFr/customer-loyalty-program/blob/master/Composer.md"> Work with the BNA file in the Hyperledger Composer: </a>

 ## Step 2.
 Generate the Business Network Archive

 Next we will generate the Business Network Archive (BNA) file from the root directory.